samfrjn11/cloud-installer/README.md

 Make sure to configure your server (the Rasperry Pi) to have a static local ip address.
 Usually this can be done by logging in on your router.

 ## Installing

-Most requirements come from the installation of [MongoDB](https://www.mongodb.com/docs/v4.4/administration/production-notes).
-When installing on a Raspberry Pi, ensure to use the 64-bit OS, as MongoDB requires an 64-bit OS.
-In case you want to install MongoDB manually or on another location, you can skip installing MongoDB during the installation process.
-This may require you to change the environment variables after installation, but it allows you to run this installer on a user without sudo rights, and configure authentication on MongoDB.

-The installation has been tested on a Raspberry Pi 4 with Raspberry Pi OS Lite 64-bit.
-Download the dedicated [Raspberry PI Imager](https://www.raspberrypi.com/software/) to graphically choose this image, directly configure WiFi, enable SSH key access, etc.

 Use the following commands to get this repository:
 ```